julietedias/julietedias/README.md

 # Hello, I'm Juliete

-I'm a full-stack developer with over two years of experience. <br>
+I'm a full-stack developer with over three years of experience. <br>
 During my journey as a developer, I worked, I made projects and I studied different tools, programming languages and frameworks.

 ## My skills sorted by knowledge